 - Tsundere: Called out by Cammy that she's this towards Edgeworth.
 Rhoda reacts appropriately.

 A Borginian art dealer with a short temper.

 - Blunt Metaphors Trauma: Doesn't quite have a grasp on the English language, as the quote above will show.

-- Butt-Monkey: He finds out that his treasured piece of art is a worthless fake, not before falling on it from a height without anyone caring.
-He gets tricked into buying the fake Primidux Statue in the ending.
+- Butt-Monkey: He finds out that his treasured piece of art is a worthless fake, not before falling on it from a dangerous height without anyone caring.
+He also gets tricked into buying the fake Primidux Statue in the ending.

 - Eloquent in My Native Tongue: Obviously, he speaks very well in Borginian.

 - Fat Bastard: Although he isn't the killer.

 - Finger Gun: Sometimes he puts both his hands together and juts his arms forward.

 - Giving Someone the Pointer Finger: He points at people so much that he might as well pass for a lawyer in this universe.